fbpx

 What to do until you can get to your dentist’s office:

--Rinse with warm salt water in area of abscess
+-Rinse with warm salt water in the area of the abscess

--Diagnostic tests to find out the origin of the infection, gum versus tooth
+-Diagnostic tests will be provided to find out the origin of the infection (gum versus tooth)

 Dental Abscess Treatments

-Treatment depends on where the source of infection is.
+Treatment will depend on where the source of infection is.

 Gum Abscess Treatment